You will learn

-A/B Testing: A method of comparing different options to determine which is the most successful at achieving a goal (like opens, clicks, or purchases).
+A/B testing: a method of comparing different options to determine which is the most successful at achieving a goal (like opens, clicks, or purchases).
 For example, a marketer may A/B test two subject lines to see which achieves a greater open rate or test a 30% off offer and a 50% off offer to see which leads to more profit.

-B2C: Business To Consumer.
+B2C: stands for business to consumer.
 Describes companies that sell to consumers (as opposed to other companies).
 Chubbies is a B2C company because they sell short shorts to consumers.

-Bootstrapped: A bootstrapped company operates on the initial contributions from the founders and revenue subsequently generated by the business.
+Bootstrapped: a bootstrapped company operates on the initial contributions from the founders and revenue subsequently generated by the business.
 The company may also take on debt from banks or suppliers in order to finance the business without giving up equity.
 In contrast, a venture-funded company sells equity for cash and can operate at a loss while ramping marketing and other expenses.

-Bounce rate: The percentage of website visitors who leave after viewing only a single page, potentially indicating a lack of interest.
+Bounce rate: the percentage of website visitors who leave after viewing only a single page, potentially indicating a lack of interest.
 Marketers generally aim to minimize bounce rate.

-Brand ambassador: A person with a formal relationship with a company that advocates for that company online or offline.
+Brand ambassador: a person with a formal relationship with a company that advocates for that company online or offline.
 Brand ambassador compensation may take the form of payment or free products.

 Channel: This can be a tough term to get a handle on because it gets used in multiple ways.
 In retail, one common use is the arenas in which goods are sold.
 For example, you may sell your products through two channels: your website and your brick-and-mortar stores.
 Another common use of the word refers to different marketing methods.
 For example, your marketing channels may be paid search, organic search, email and direct mail.

 CLV: stands for customer lifetime value, or the amount that a customer will spend over all time.
 For example, if your customer lifetime value is $100 and your average first order value is $30, you may be comfortable having a CAC of $30 (see above) even though you will lose money on the first order.